|Nutrition Facts (per serving)|

-- Chop up olives, jalepenos, sun-dried tomatoes or other small, flavorful accents to the dough.
+- Chop up olives, jalapeños, sun-dried tomatoes, or other small, flavorful accents to add to the dough.

 - For an extra dairy-free "buttermilk" kick, use coconut milk kefir, soy yogurt, or dairy-free sour cream in place of the soy milk-lemon juice mixture.

 - Biscuits, even those that are prepared from a mix, are best when they are handled the least possible amount before baking.
 Do not overhandle or overmix your ingredients; the mixture will come together fairly quickly, and overmixing will simply create denser biscuits.